bayareawebpro/offsite-cloud-backups/README.md

 * Example Backup Script & LaunchAgent Template included in Documentation.
 * Uses MacOS Notification Center & Auto-Opens Logfile with Console.app when done.
 * Tested with DigitalOcean (Ubuntu) Droplet & DigitalOcean Spaces & MacOS Mojave 10.14.5
+* Supports most servers and cloud storage providers (See Rclone).

 Copy the repo to your local home folder and rename it "**BackupTool**".